delu-twobulls/grunt-springroll/README.md

 ### settings.*

 Any additional arguments to be accessible by the Grunt cofnig.
 The data to set which can be accessible by all Grunt tasks, for instance `{ "name": "MyApp"}` would allow a substitution `<%= name %>` which would resolve to _MyApp_.

+if you are using anything from babel-polyfill (e.g. async/await) you must include that dep manually in your project